On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Basic Definitions and Fundamentals

 By the hook content formula, we can derive the number~$\#_{\SSYT}(n+1)$ from the hook lengths and hook contents of SSYTs of order~$n$:

-If we can show that the first factor and the second factor of the product on the right-hand side of equation~\eqref{ssyt-n+1} equals $\#_{\SSYT}(n)$ and $2^{n}$, respectively, then by \eqref{ssyt-n+1}, we can derive that $\#_{\SSYT}(n+1)=2^{n}\cdot \#_{\SSYT}(n)$.
+If we can show that the second factor and the first factor of the product on the right-hand side of equation~\eqref{ssyt-n+1} equal $\#_{\SSYT}(n)$ and $2^{n}$, respectively, then by \eqref{ssyt-n+1}, we can derive that $\#_{\SSYT}(n+1)=2^{n}\cdot \#_{\SSYT}(n)$.
 Thus, it remains to show the following:

 To show the correctness of equation~\eqref{second-part}, we use equations~\eqref{length} and \eqref{content}: